 - development costs;

-- concessions, patents and licenses, know-how, brands and other similar rights;
+- concessions, patents and licences, know-how, brands and other similar rights;

 - goodwill;

 - advances paid on intangible fixed assets.

 Intangible fixed assets are recorded in the accounts if and only if it is probable that future economic benefits attributable to the asset will go to the company and if the cost of that asset can be valued in a reliable manner.

 Intangible fixed assets are valued initially at cost.
 The cost of an intangible fixed asset generated internally includes all costs attributable directly to it and is equal to the sum of the expenses incurred from the date on which this intangible fixed asset meets the accounting criteria in accordance with Belgian standards.
 After they have been recorded in the accounts initially, intangible fixed assets are entered at cost, minus accumulated depreciations and accumulated impairment losses.
+Intangible fixed assets are immobilisations then depreciated using the linear method during the estimated period during which the fixed asset is used (set at 5 years).